 Decimal to Fraction Calculator

-How to Convert Decimals to Fractions
+How to Convert a Negative Decimal to a Fraction

-Example: Convert 2.625 to a fraction.
+Example: Convert 2.625 to a fraction

 1. Rewrite the decimal number number as a fraction (over 1)